Can I study a language as part of my degree?

 Yes.
 Undergraduate students who wish to take a module on the academic programme which is not part of a degree course can also do so.
 There is a fee charged for this; please see our academic fees page for more information.
 Alternatively, you may prefer to enrol on the LLL programme.

 How do I register for an academic module?

-In order to enrol on one of our academic modules, you need to personally come to the Language Centre on one of our enrolment days (held in the first week of the autumn term).
+In order to enrol on one of our academic modules, you need to personally come to the Language Centre on one of our enrolment days (held at the beginning of the autumn term).
 This is the case regardless of whether you are studying the module as part of your degree or not.
 In addition to registering with the Language Centre and consulting about the correct level to take, if you are studying the module for credit you must also register on the university electronic module registration system (evision) for the module of your choice, in the same way as for any other academic module.